projf/display_controller/doc/modules.md

 # Display Controller Modules

-The display controller consists of five core modules.
+The display controller consists of six core modules.
 This document describes the interfaces for the three you interact with: `display_clocks`, `display_timings` and `dvi_generator`.
-The other two modules are used internally by `dvi_generator`.
+The other three modules are used internally by `dvi_generator`.
 You can see the modules being put to use in the [demos](/hdl/demo) and [test benches](/hdl/test).

 The design aims to be as generic as possible but does make use of Xilinx Series 7 specific features, such as SerDes.
 If you want advice on adapting this design to other FPGAs, then take a look at [porting](/doc/porting.md).